curs_scr_dump(3x) Library calls curs_scr_dump(3x)

-scr_dump, scr_restore, scr_init, scr_set - read (write) a curses screen from (to) a file
+scr_dump, scr_restore, scr_init, scr_set - read/write a curses screen from/to a file

 #include <curses.h> int scr_dump(const char *filename); int scr_restore(const char *filename); int scr_init(const char *filename); int scr_set(const char *filename);

 The scr_init routine reads in the contents of filename and uses them to initialize the curses data structures about what the terminal currently has on its screen.
-If the da- ta is determined to be valid, curses bases its next update of the screen on this information rather than clearing the screen and starting from scratch. scr_init is used after initscr or a system call to share the screen with another process which has done a scr_dump after its endwin call.
-The data is declared invalid o if the terminfo capabilities rmcup and nrrmc exist; also if the terminal has been writ- ten to since the preceding scr_dump call.
+If the data is determined to be valid, curses bases its next update of the screen on this information rather than clearing the screen and starting from scratch. scr_init is used after initscr(3x) or a system(3) call to share the screen with another process which has done a scr_dump after its endwin(3x) call.
+The data is declared invalid o if the terminfo capabilities rmcup and nrrmc exist, also o if the terminal has been written to since the preceding scr_dump call.

 All routines return the integer ERR upon failure and OK upon success.
 X/Open defines no error conditions.
 In this implementation, each will return an error if the file cannot be opened.

 Note that scr_init, scr_set, and scr_restore may be macros.

-The XSI Curses standard, Issue 4, describes these func- tions (adding the const qualifiers).
+The XSI Curses standard, Issue 4, describes these functions (adding the const qualifiers).
 The SVr4 docs merely say under scr_init that the dump data is also considered invalid "if the time-stamp of the tty is old" but do not define "old".

 curses(3x), curs_initscr(3x), curs_refresh(3x), curs_util(3x), scr_dump(5), system(3) ncurses 6.4 2023-09-16 curs_scr_dump(3x)